thedevarchive/code-snippet-manager/README.md

 Click on Manage Languages in the application's bar and clicking on the plus sign.
 Then, type the name of the language and click on the floppy disc icon to save it.
 You may also click on the cross if you change your mind.

 ## Managing Programming Languages
 You can edit or delete languages in the Manage Languages page.
+Click on the pencil icon to edit the name of the language, or click on the bin icon to delete it.

+## Saving Code Snippets
+You can save snippets by clicking on the Download button in the __View Snippets__ page.
+You may save it with any name of your choosing, and after clicking on Save on the dialog box, you will get a JSON file containing the saved snippets and languages.

+## Loading Code Snippets
+You can upload the JSON file containing the snippets and the languages by clicking on the Upload button in the __View Snippets__ page.
+If successful, you will be able to see the saved snippets and languages in that file.

 When editing, click on the floppy disc icon to save changes.
 Otherwise, click on the cross button to revert changes.